The Reset

 ‘Good.
 You can g…’

 ‘Before I hand it over…’ Mike stopped him.
 Looked at the city square in front of him trying to avoid eye contact.
-His hand kept a tight grip on the paper.‘Have we done this before?’
+His hand kept a tight grip on the paper.
+Only he noticed the trembling.’Have we done this before?’

 But the man stood motionless.‘No questions asked.’